vitalishapovalov/jest-decorated/docs/core/Mock.md

 Will register mocks right in the start of the `@Describe()` suite (before hooks or `@LazyImport`).

+`WARNING!` If at least one module that you're importing inside the test suite file is using the `@Mock`'ed module, it won't be mocked.
+Your module will use real, non-mocked instance of that `@Mock`'ed module.
+Soultion is to also import the top-level module via `@LazyImport` annotation.

 Will register `afterAll` hook and do `jest.unmock` module inside.

 Mock will become accessible inside class methods via `this.{annotatedPropertyName}`.